 - Medical expenses, such as hospital stays, doctor’s visits, surgery, prescription medication, medical equipment, or physical, speech, or occupational therapy

-- Loss of quality of life, which can provide financial recovery for things like inability to participate in the tasks of daily living or activities enjoyed prior to injury
+- Loss of quality of life, which can provide financial recovery for things like the inability to participate in the tasks of daily living or activities enjoyed prior to the injury

 If you suspect or believe that a loved one is being subjected to nursing home abuse, you can contact the Office of Health Care Quality (OHCQ) of the Maryland Department of Health.
 You can file a complaint online or obtain a paper form to mail in to the OHCQ.

 The OHCQ also has numbers you can call to file a complaint of abuse: